-Our live video service allows Momo and Tantan users to livestream a variety of content and activities including talent shows such as singing, dancing and talk shows, as well as casual chatting between broadcasters and viewers.
-The broadcasters are able to "go live" and connect with their audience via their mobile phones, while audience members are able to interact on a real time basis with the broadcasters and other fellow viewers by texting for free or purchasing and sending virtual gifts.
+Our live video service allows Momo and Tantan users to livestream a variety of content and activities including talent shows such as singing, dancing and talk shows, as well as casual chatting and other form of interactions between broadcasters and viewers.
+The broadcasters are able to "go live" and connect with their audience via their mobile phones as well as PC, while audience members are able to interact on a real time basis with the broadcasters and other fellow viewers by texting for free or purchasing and sending virtual gifts.
 We share a portion of the revenues generated with the broadcasters or the talent agencies.
 Broadcasters provide live video service on our platforms as an individual or as a member of a talent agency.
 Certain broadcasters are also paying users on our platforms.
 The talent agencies recruit, train and retain the broadcasters.
-We are committed to providing strong support and resources to broadcasters and talent agencies to offer high-quality content.
-We are also committed to developing long-term relationship with broadcasters and talent agencies.
-Currently, live video service contributes the largest share of our revenues, generating 79.9%, 73.2% and 64.1% of our net revenues in 2018, 2019 and 2020, respectively.
+We monetize live video service via virtual gifts.
+Currently, live video service contributes the largest share of our revenues, generating 73.2%, 64.1% and 57.5% of our net revenues in 2019, 2020 and 2021, respectively.